nikitavoloboev/data/sharing/sharing.md

 I mostly make videos about macOS automation.
 [Here](my-youtube.md) are all the videos I have made.
 I also share [many YouTube playlists](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw/playlists?view_as=subscriber) I made.

 ## Streaming on [Twitch](https://www.twitch.tv/nikitavoloboev)
-I sometimes stream some of the things I am building for fun there.
+I stream some of the things I am building for fun there.
 I try to explain things as I do them.

 ## macOS/iOS group on [Telegram](https://t.me/macOSautomation)
 I love macOS and automation and made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS with focus on productivity.